-EPACT 2005 directs DOE to partner, through a competitive selection process, with an Industry Alliance that represents U.S. SSL research, development, infrastructure, and manufacturing expertise.
-DOE is directed to solicit Alliance assistance in identifying SSL technology needs, assessing the progress of research activities, and updating SSL technology roadmaps.
+EPACT 2005 directed DOE to partner, through a competitive selection process, with an industry alliance representing US-based SSL research, development, infrastructure, and manufacturing expertise.
+The legislation further directed DOE to seek industry input in identifying SSL technology needs, assessing the progress of research activities, and updating SSL technology roadmaps.
 In fulfillment of this directive, DOE signed a Memorandum of Agreement with the Next Generation Lighting Industry Alliance (NGLIA) in 2005.
 Alliance members include the major US-based manufacturers of LEDs, OLEDs, components, materials, and systems.
+Membership continued to grow in 2006, including increased participation by lighting fixture manufacturers.
+The Alliance provides regular feedback to DOE the program areas through bimonthly meetings.